-Acro Yoga, as the name suggests, is a form of yoga that focuses on intense workout and trust building.
+Acro Yoga, as the name suggests, is a form of yoga that focuses on intense workouts and trust-building.
 Acro yoga is a combination of yoga and acrobatics that resembles gymnastics.
 It differs from gymnastics in the way that it requires two people to perform the postures.
 The involvement of two aids in trust building and helps in performing harder exercises.
 Also, Acro yoga is more social than a solo yoga session.
-It helps partner’s know their strengths and weaknesses and get past the
+It helps partners know their strengths and weaknesses and get past the

 The act of AcroYoga has two sections, Acrobatic (Solar) and Therapeutic (Lunar).
 Every side investigates the relationship between the mover and those being moved.
 In the element Solar practice, members learn three unique parts: Base (mover), Flyer (being moved), and Spotter (information of both).
 Lunar theraputics grasps the profoundly mending association with metta—cherishing generosity.
 Here, the Giver is the mover, and the Receiver is the one being moved.
 Adjust is the midpoint between extremes, so it’s best to explore this practice from all sides to know where your true passion genuinely lies.